 #1 An inspirational leader thinks BIG

-If you don’t start out by dreaming BIG, you’re never going to move beyond mediocrity.
+If you don’t start by dreaming BIG, you’ll never move beyond mediocrity.

 Set your bar high.
 Think BIG thoughts, and dream BIG dreams.
 Live your life as if all your dreams have already come true and challenge reality to catch up.